sameermahajan/MLWorkshop/11. Sagemaker/README.md

 2. region and other aws configuational artifacts

 ## Data Preparation
-upload the data to S3 bucket<br />
+upload the raw data to S3 bucket<br />
 sagemaker conatiner based training read data only from S3<br />

 ## Modelling